schrieksoft/terraform-provider-snapcd/docs/data-sources/namespace.md

 page_title: "snapcd_namespace Data Source - snapcd"
 subcategory: "Core"
 description: |-
-  Use this data source to acces information about and existing Namespace in Snap CD.
+  Use this data source to access information about an existing Namespace in Snap CD.
 ---

 # snapcd_namespace (Data Source)

-Use this data source to acces information about and existing Namespace in Snap CD.
+Use this data source to access information about an existing Namespace in Snap CD.